aiskunks/Prompt_Engineering/README.md

-# Prompt Engineering Guide - Midjourney
+# Prompt Engineering Guide

-These notebooks are a bunch of experiments using prompt engineering to get better results with Midjourney.
+These notebooks are a bunch of experiments with prompt engineering.

+Prompt engineering is a relatively new discipline for developing and optimizing prompts to efficiently use language models (LMs) for a wide variety of applications and research topics.
+Prompt engineering skills help to better understand the capabilities and limitations of large language models (LLMs).
+Researchers use prompt engineering to improve the capacity of LLMs on a wide range of common and complex tasks such as question answering and arithmetic reasoning.
+Developers use prompt engineering to design robust and effective prompting techniques that interface with LLMs and other tools.

 ---
 ## Announcements / Updates